 As nuclear tensions rise globally, we believe it’s important that 2020 candidates take a stand for policies that roll us back from the brink of nuclear war.

 We’re asking candidates if they will endorse a No First Use policy if elected – a congressional measure that would ensure the US would never launch a nuclear weapon as a first strike against another nation.
 As it stands, the President has sole authority over the launch of a nuclear weapon – meaning the President can launch one without approval, whenever.

-While President Trump’s tweets and nuclear aggression in the last 4 years have shown the dangers of this protocol, no one should ultimately have the ability to destroy entire communities by initiating nuclear war.
+We have seen the dangers of sole authority, no President should ultimately have the ability to destroy entire communities by initiating nuclear war.

 Check out the candidates below!
 They’ve all committed to passing legislation like No First Use, and putting checks and balances on our nuclear weapons systems!